 What Is Bitcoin Gold?

 You can own Bitcoin, Bitcoin Gold, or Bitcoin Cash.
-They are related, but not the same.
+They are related, but are not the same.
 You can also have investments across all three.

-And in the marketplace, they tend to follow each other’s performance for the most part.
-So, if Bitcoin is trading up then Bitcoin Cash and Bitcoin Gold will usually be up as well.
+All three types of Bitcoin come from the same basic programming.
+You can own one, two, or all three types.
+In the marketplace, they tend to follow each other’s performance for the most part.
+So, if Bitcoin is trading up, then Bitcoin Cash and Bitcoin Gold will usually be up as well.
 However, they trade at very different prices.